techynina/raspberrypi/README.md

-# Pidetect
+# Human-detect
-Human-detection via Raspberry Pi
+Human-detection via Raspberry Pi, OpenCV and Python

-Triggering a relay on detection of a human being.
+Triggering GPIO No 40 of raspberry pi on detection of a human being.

-Classifier being used - Haar Cascade Classifiers from OpenCV's github page
+Classifier being used - Haar Cascade Classifiers from OpenCV's github page.

-Base program is based on answer given here - https://stackoverflow.com/questions/34026097/using-a-pi-camera-module-with-opencv-python.
-Full credit goes to stackoverflow user ballsatballsdotballs.